TW: mental health reference (vague), references to cops/gangs

 “Are you awake, or do you just sleep with your eyes open?”

 “The first.
 I’m not enough of a freak for the second,” I mumbled.
 My mouth was dry.

 I supposed the owner of the voice was Ophis – it sounded like her, and from what I could remember, I’d followed her home.
-“So, uh, about the minor memory loss,” I asked, somewhat nervously, “Is that your way of keeping me in line, or just a side-effect of…whatever that was?”
+Speaking of which –

 We’re all a little fucked up.

-I shrugged, not knowing what she could possibly care about.
+I shrugged.
+I didn’t know what she could possibly ask.
 I was pretty much what I seemed.

 “You’re a private detective?”

 “I’m seventeen and my first case involved a dead body.
 I’m rethinking my career choices.”

 She stifled a smile at that, and I decided I liked her, ice queen or not.
 “I can understand that.”